 - Update November 2017

-- Windows Workflow Foundation in 2017
+- I wrote about the state of Windows Workflow Foundation in 2017

 - Windows Workflow Foundation port to .net core is now a community effort (CoreWF repository at https://github.com/dmetzgar/corewf ), without official support from Microsoft